a2gs/a2gs/README.md

-:zap: The most userfrindly thing my programs have are good debug messages :zap:
+:zap: The most userfrindly thing my programs have are good debug messages\0:zap:

 "Engineers like to solve problems.
 If there are no problems handily available, they will create their own problems." --Scott Adams

 **0. [My Environment]**(https://github.com/a2gs/myEnvironment)

 **1. Studies:**